qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. index::
    single: Context help

-When you need help on a specific topic, you can access context help via the **[Help]** button available in most dialogs --- please note that third-party plugins can point to dedicated web pages.
+Whenever you need help on a specific topic, you can access the corresponding page in the current User Manual via the
+**[Help]** button available in most dialogs --- please note that third-party plugins can point to dedicated web pages.